Azure/iotedge/test/README.md

   registry:2

 # Run docker ps to validate that the registry came up successfully
-# If all goes well, you will see the something like below when you run Docker ps.
+# If all goes well, you will see the something like below when you run docker ps.
 # 59867fe47a5b   registry:2   "/entrypoint.sh /etc…"   6 seconds ago   Up 6 seconds   0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   registry
 sudo docker ps